pudeIko/piva/docs/source/dataset.rst

 .. [#namespace]

-    The only thing you need to know about this, is that it accepts arbitrary python objects to store as its attributes, making it function as a simple *key* - *value* container, like a python dictionary.
+    The only thing one needs to know about this, is that it accepts arbitrary python objects to store as its attributes, making it function as a simple *key* - *value* container, like a python dictionary.
     The advantage with respect to a dictionary is that its attributes can be